 Hiding in the bushes beside the clearing where the well stands, I watched.
 Fingers blue with cold, teeth beginning to chatter, the snow cold and dank, sending its freezing tendrils up through my boots.
 But I wasn’t going anywhere, not yet.
 They would come, along with the dusk, and I was going to watch them.

 The sun slid down the sky, sometimes hiding his face in the clouds.
-The cold became bitter then, even the robin’s song would stop for a moment at a time.
+The cold became bitter then, so even the robin’s song would stop for a moment at a time.
 The blackbirds would hush in the bushes, watching the dying of the light.
 It must be four o’clock, the dusk was beginning and the sun clipping the horizon, soon to go down into the womb of darkness.
 I shivered.

 ‘Have ‘y come to see the snake then, boy?’
 The voice cackled, croaked like an old crow.
 Somehow, despite being near frozen to the spot with both cold and fear, I turned.
-Back she was, hooded and with beak of a nose on her very like to a crow.
+Black she was, hooded and with beak of a nose on her very like to a crow.
 The dark cloak covered most all of her bar her face.
 She cackled again.
 I watched the black and yellow teeth behind the blue lips and gums.
 ‘Yere, then,’ and she put out her claws to catch my arm, pull me along with her into the glade.

 She let go of me.
 I was free, I could run.
 Except I could not.
 I tried putting a foot away from the well but nothing happened, the foot wouldn’t move.
 I tried the other way and the foot would go, towards the well.
-Leaning over the rank, dank breath came up from the depths almost choking me with its bitterness and cold.
+Leaning over the edge, the rank, dank breath came up from the depths almost choking me with its bitterness and cold.
 The rope on the bucket was already skimmed with ice, and the iron handle of the winch burned as I gripped it but I hung on, began winding.
 The winch creaked and groaned like an old man, or a donkey, as I lowered the bucket down into the dark.
 On and on it went, the grating sounds of pain, and then there was the sudden splash, the bucket had arrived at the water.

 ‘Hold un still!’ the old crone said sharply.
 ‘Wait!’
 I clutched the burning iron handle, pulling it to a halt, feeling my hands must be frozen into it, stuck to it, never to come off again.
 And then I heard it, a soft whooshing noise followed by a brief whinny.
 The kelpie had come, up out of the depths.
 Then there was a clunk as something metal was dropped into the bucket.
 ‘Now!
 Quick!’ she commanded, ‘afore he climbs aboard!
 Ye dinna want a see him, laddie, indeedy not!’